 It ’s easy to call this a one-of-a-kind car; it came well before Henry Ford’s adoption of the assembly line, which made automobiles popular and affordable.

-The car can be in your collection if you have some spare cash, but you need a little just to look at it.
+You can win it if you have some spare cash, but you need a little just to look at the car.
 The auction catalog, which serves as an admission ticket for two, costs $100.